-New for 2015, Dan Wesson is introducing a new 1911-style pistol that will be chambered in both 10mm and .45 ACP.
-According to the company, these new pistols will be of a quality comparable to the top-of-the-line Dan Wesson Valor pistols.
+New for 2015, Dan Wesson introduced a 1911-style pistol that was chambered for the 10mm and .45 ACP cartridges.
+According to the company, these new pistols were of a quality comparable to the top-of-the-line Dan Wesson Valor pistols.

 Let’s take a look at the basics of these guns…